History of Royal Grammar School

 Connections with the City of Worcester are evidenced in many ways.
 Charles William Dyson Perrins, whose father was a former pupil of the School and founded Lea & Perrins, was a major benefactor, allowing some striking buildings to be added on the site.
 Intriguingly, Perrins Hall, which was designed by a former pupil, was added in 1914 and includes an underground rifle range.

 RGS was a voluntary aided state grammar school from 1945 until 1983 when it reverted to independence.
-Boarding ceased in 1994 and in 1996 the prep school moved two miles from the Tything site to a new dedicated 50-acre site in Claines.
+Boarding ceased in 1994 and in 1996 the new prep school opened two miles from the Tything site to a new dedicated 50-acre site in Claines.
 This marked the beginning of RGS The Grange.
-The Senior School moved to co-education in 2002 with the first intake of girls to the Sixth Form.
-Entry across all year groups swiftly followed and in 2007 the neighbouring girls-only Alice Ottley School, which has also been a landmark within the City for well over 100 years, merged with RGS Worcester.
+The Senior School moved to co-education in 2002 with the first intake of girls joining the Sixth Form.
+Entry across all year groups swiftly followed and in 2007 the neighbouring girls-only Alice Ottley School, which had been a landmark within the City for 124 years, merged with RGS Worcester.
 This also saw the AOS Prep School, Springfield, being absorbed into the family of schools and at this point, RGS became fully co-educational.

-In 2014 the School embarked upon its ground-breaking Digital Learning Program which has led RGS to becoming an Apple Centre of Excellence and a leader in education provision that embraces technology.
+In 2014 the School embarked upon its ground-breaking Digital Learning Programme which has led RGS to become an Apple Centre of Excellence and a leader in education provision that embraces technology.
 The RGSW and AOS Foundation was launched in 2017 to further strengthen links with the alumni community and to secure additional voluntary funding to extend the provision of bursary places at the School.

-In April 2019, Dodderhill Independent Girls School merged with RGSW (The Royal Grammar School Worcester) and became known as RGS Dodderhill.
+In April 2019, Dodderhill Independent Girls School joined the RGS Worcester Family of Schools and renamed RGS Dodderhill.
 This now means that we have more than 1,400 pupils across four schools and brings the history of RGS right up to date.